 I felt empowered, listened to, liberated.
 (Rochdale Community Champion, Celebration Book, 2014)

-The Integrated Place Based Working project was an important development in the process of involving active citizens in its work.
-The project developed a set of principles for practice that identified the importance of framing co-production in person-centred approaches, and reinforced the need for honesty in order to build trust and an honest conversation around impact.
+The Integrated Place-Based Working project was an important development in the process of involving active citizens in its work.
+The project developed a set of principles for practice that identified the importance of framing co-production in person-centred approaches and reinforced the need for honesty to build trust and an honest conversation around impact.
 The principles of the co-operative movement – building solidarity and self-help within the local democracy – were developed, linking active citizens into the planning and delivery processes of integrated working in Rochdale.
 As strong place-based relationships eroded professional boundaries, this revealed a challenge for the project, a vulnerability that had not existed before, as this quote illustrates:

 [I am] going to bed at night and hoping that everybody is going to be all right tonight.
 (Worker, I4P Integrated Working Workshop Notes, Integrated Working Briefing Paper, 2017)